pingcap/docs/tidb-cloud/built-in-monitoring.md

 To view the metrics on the Monitoring page, take the following steps:

+1. Choose the target project.
-1. On the [**Clusters**](https://tidbcloud.com/console/clusters) page, click the name of the target cluster.
+2. On the [**Clusters**](https://tidbcloud.com/console/clusters) page, click the name of the target cluster.
 The cluster overview page is displayed.
-2. Click the **Monitoring** tab on the left navigation.
+3. Click the **Monitoring** tab on the left navigation.

 ## Monitoring metrics